hanwzhang/clipmaster/README.md

 ## Clipping an article

 Click <i>'clipmaster.exe'</i>; When prompted paste article link into the window and hit Enter; Wait for the clip to load.
+The first clip can take up to 2 mins, and error messages are normal; Each clip after that takes about 10-15 seconds.

 Let's demo: